-The mellow island of Menorca drums to a slower beat than siblings Mallorca and Ibiza, and therefore perfect if you’re looking for a holiday of rest and relaxation.
-The easternmost Balearic Island is lined by some of the most beautiful beaches in the Mediterranean: long swathes of powder-fine sand give way to rocky calas (bays) lapped by pale blue waters.
-Its capital overlooks a boat-speckled harbour while, inland, whitewashed villages are tucked into the folds of rolling hills.
+The mellow island of Menorca drums to a slower beat than its glitzier siblings, Mallorca and Ibiza.
+This makes it the perfect choice if you’re looking for a holiday of rest and relaxation, complete with golden expanses of sand, tranquil hidden corners and charming boutique villas.
+Some of the most beautiful beaches in the Mediterranean line the easternmost Balearic Island, with long areas of fine sand leading to rocky bays that are lapped at by azure water.
+Its capital overlooks a boat-speckled harbour, while inland, whitewashed villages are tucked into the folds of rolling hills.
 Elsewhere, Bronze Age sites dot the landscape.
-Our Menorca travel guide is here to give you the low-down.
+Our Menorca travel guide is here to give you the low-down on this lesser-known Balearic gem.

 Best time to visit Menorca